-Specific standards depend on the company protocol but must include the following:
+Specific standards depend on company protocol but must include the following:

-- a.
-The guide shows interest in the ideas, views and principles of participants and others concerned, in a respectful and tolerant manner. - b.
-During the tour and execution of the itinerary, the guide takes into account varying ability levels, physical limitations, and expectations of the group and assesses them in relation to the possibilities within the itinerary.
+- Guide shows interest in the ideas, views and principles of participants and others concerned, in a respectful and tolerant manner. - b.
+During the tour and execution of the itinerary the guide takes into account varying ability levels, physical limitations, and expectations of the group, and assesses them in relation to the possibilities within the itinerary and monitors their safety and the possibilities within the itinerary and monitors their safety and well-being.

-- c.
-The guide must be able to identify complaints and handle conflicts, either in a solving, mediating, or compromising way, providing aftercare and creating opportunities for feedback. - d.
-The guide establishes contacts and maintains relationships with local parties as tour guides, drivers, and suppliers.
-During problems such as disputes or conflicts of interest, the guide acts as an intermediary and works toward achieving a solution that is acceptable for all concerned. - e.
-In the case of illness, accidents, or other emergencies, the guide must be able to deal with the situation and act as trained for, according to accepted protocols, safety regulations, and company instructions.
+- Guide must be able to identify complaints and handle conflicts, in solving, mediating or compromising ways, provide aftercare and create opportunities for feedback. - d.
+Guide establishes contacts and maintains relationships with local partners such as tour guides, drivers, and suppliers.
+During problems such as disputes or conflicts of interest the guide acts as an intermediary and works towards achieving a solution that is acceptable for all concerned. - e.
+In case of illness, accidents or other calamities the guide must be able to deal with the situation and act as trained for, according to general procedures, safety regulations and company instructions.

-Additional customer service considerations exist in adventure travel settings and must be incorporated into guide practices.
+Additional customer service considerations exist in adventure travel settings, and must be incorporated into guide practices:

 - a.
-Monitoring the health and well being of the guest:
+Monitoring the health and well being of the guest or participant

 - i.
-Hydration and food;
+Hydration and food

 - ii.
-Body temperature and overall comfort;
+Body temperature and overall comfort

 - iii.
-Mood and spirit.
+Mood and spirit

 - b.
-Managing for varying ability levels.
+Managing for varying ability levels

 - c.
-Understanding participant expectations of the experience.
+Understanding guest expectations of the experience

 - d.
-Group management/dynamics.
+Creating conditions for effective, positive group management